jackysiegs/GIO/README.md

 *GOOM-Input-Output*

-## This is a fork of the original CIO with the goal of optimizing the codes runtime and providing debugging features.
+## This is a fork of the original CIO with the goal of optimizing the code's runtime and providing debugging features.
 I have added other tools such as one that identifies audio devices present on a given computer using pyAudio. ##

 The scope of this project is to create a system that can integrate onto a raspberry pi, and recognize the user's speech, store it as a python variable, and repeat the user's speech back to the user.
 The system will also be able to recognize the user's speech and perform a specific action based on the user's speech.